infinitered/ignite-cookbook/docs/recipes/RemoveMobxStateTree.md

 ---
-title: Remove Mobx-State-Tree
+title: Remove MobX-State-Tree
-description: How to remove Mobx-State-Tree from an Ignite project
+description: How to remove MobX-State-Tree from an Ignite project
 tags:
   - MobX
   - State Management